pmelchior/usrp-sciprog/SETUP-INSTALLATION.md

 # Setup Instructions

 Most of us use a python package system called `anaconda`.
-It has many advantages, so please use it as well even if yo already have a python installation on your own machine.
+It has many advantages, so please use it as well even if you already have a python installation on your own machine.

 *You will have access to machines in Peyton Hall, these instruction here do not apply to them, only to your own personal machine.*